vrajani/tech-questions/docs/complexity.md

 Big Oh notation is representation of the worst case performance of a given algorithm.

-The growth rate of complexity from low to higher:
+The growth sequence of complexity from low to higher:

 ```$xslt
 1 < log(n) < n < n*log(n) < n^2 < n^3 < 2^n < n!